 Forest Fires are Killing our Planet!
 And We Can Control That!

-Generally there are around 20 volcanoes actively erupting at any particular time.
+Generally 20 volcanoes actively erupting at any particular time.

 We cannot control volcanoes erupting, but we can control forest fires across our planet.